First Move Wins

 Marzia decidedly rolled her office chair away from her computer and threw Åke his shirt.

-“Who cares about your pretext modeling things.
-I’ll immediately update your diet and workout plan.
-I won't tell Jean-Claude about your changes, as it's the first time you're this far out of line.
+“Well, you’re not just some common riff-raff model, are you?
+I’ll immediately update your diet and workout plan, and you better stick to it.
+I won't tell his Lordship about your changes, as it's the first time you're this far out of line.
 Make sure you look as expected next quarter and we'll keep this between us.
-Also, I’ll just keep repeating myself, try to quit smoking.”
+And once again, as you clearly thrill in making me repeat myself, you must–”

-“Hiya, thanks for coming in earlier today,” Dust said as she opened the cash register.
+“Hiya!
+Thanks for coming in early today,” Dust replied while she opened the cash register.

 “My pleasure,” Eulalia grinned, already fooling around with Farello.
 “What’s up for today?”

-“I’ll be away to run some errands this afternoon.
-There are a couple of customer orders ready to be packed and shipped in the back, but apart from that, nothing special’s going on.
-Just relax and give the walk-ins some attention.”
+“I’ll be away to run some errands.
+There are a couple of customer orders ready to be packed and shipped in the back, but apart from that, nothing special’s going on.”

 “Hm?
 Really, how so?”

 “It’s in the air.
-After the weekend, the weather will turn.”
+After today, the weather will turn.”

 “That’s a shame.”